karenlyyys/myFlix-client/README.md

 Backend is github.com/karenlyyys/movie_api

+Backend must be ran in order for this app to run

 ### User Stories
 + As a user, I want to be able to access information about movies so that I can learn more about movies I’ve watched or am interested in.